-Patent & Trademark Lawyers and Agents with over 28 Years of Experience
+Patent & Trademark Lawyer and Agent with 30 Years of Experience

-- Registered patent and trademark agents (Canada & USA)
+- Registered patent and trademark agent (Canada & USA)

-- Experts in patent, trademark, copyright and intellectual property law
+- Expert in patent, trademark, copyright and intellectual property law

-We do searches to ensure that our clients do not infringe anyone's patents or trademarks.
-We protect their technology and inventions with patents in Canada, the United States and world wide.
-We protect their trademarks and logos with trademark registrations.
-We help them license their rights to others.
-We also help enforce our client's intellectual property rights against infringers and, when the need arises, we help defend them when they have been accused of infringing on someone else's rights.
+I do searches to ensure that my clients do not infringe anyone's patents or trademarks.
+I protect their technology and inventions with patents in Canada, the United States and world wide.
+I protect their trademarks and logos with trademark registrations.
+I help them license their rights to others.
+I also help enforce our client's intellectual property rights against infringers and, when the need arises, I help defend them when they have been accused of infringing on someone else's rights.

 - Strictly confidential and protected by lawyer/client confidentiality.

 - We also sign a confidentiality agreement with you.

 - Learn if your idea can be protected.

 - Discover what steps you can take right now to protect your rights.